spinicist/QUIT/Docs/index.md

 ## Installation

-Pre-compiled binaries are provided for Linux and Mac OS X in a .tar.gz archive from http://github.com/spinicist/QUIT/releases.
+Pre-compiled binaries are provided for Linux and Mac OS X in a .tar.gz archive from the [releases page](http://github.com/spinicist/QUIT/releases "Releases").

 Download the correct archive for your platform, untar it and then ensure that the binaries can be found via your `PATH` environment variable.
 Either edit your shell profile (e.g. `.bashrc`) and add the QUIT directory your `PATH` variable there, or copy the files to somewhere that will be on your path, e.g. `/usr/local/bin` (this will likely require `sudo` permissions).